Divorce Appraisals in Larimer County by Robert L Ripp, SRA

-We know that divorce is a painful process.
-There are numerous issues looming, including what happens to the shared residence.
-There are generally two choices when discussing common real estate - it can be put on the market and the proceeds split, or one party can "buy out" the other.
-In either case, one or both parties would be wise to commission an appraisal of the joint real estate.
+Settling a divorce involves many decisions, including "Who gets the house".
+There are generally two choices regarding the shared residence - it can be put on the market and the proceeds divvied up, or one party can "buy out" the other.
+In either case, one or both parties should get an appraisal of the common real estate.

-CO attorneys as well as accountants depend on our appraisals when ascertaining what the real property is worth for estates, divorces, or other disputes depending on a value opinion.
-We have a great deal of expertise working with everyone involved and can readily handle your needs.
-We provide appraisal reports for courts or various agencies that meet or exceed their requirements.
+CO attorneys and accountants depend on our values when calculating what the real property is worth for estates, divorces, or other disputes depending on a value opinion.
+We have a lot of expertise dealing with all the parties involved and We understand their needs and are used to dealing with all parties involved.
+We submit appraisal documents for courts or various agencies that meet or exceed their requirements.

-As an attorney handling a divorce, your case's material facts frequently requires an appraisal to determine fair market value for the residential real estate involved.
-A great deal of the time the divorce date differs from the date you purchased the appraisal.
-We're versed in the processes and what is imperative to perform a retroactive appraisal with an effective date and Fair Market Value conclusion that matches the date of divorce.
-For each divorce appraisal we handle we understand that they need to be handled with the utmost care.
-The ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP) means the highest amount of confidentiality, ensuring the utmost discretion.
+As a lawyer working with a divorce, your case's research regularly needs an appraisal to establish fair market value for the residential real estate involved.
+A lot of the time the divorce date may not be the same as the date you purchased the appraisal.
+We are familiar with the methods and requirements fundamental to complete a retroactive appraisal that has an effective date and Fair Market Value conclusion corresponding to the date of divorce.
+For each divorce appraisal we handle we understand that they require prudence delicately.
+The Uniform Standards of Professional Appraisal Practice (USPAP) contains an ethics provision which dictates confidentiality, guaranteeing you the utmost discretion.